liquifusion/cfwheels-background-tasks/README.md

 ### Scheduling the Task

-From within your application, you can schedule this task whenever it needs to be fun:
+From within your application, you can schedule this task whenever it needs to be run:

 ```javascript
 scheduleTask(handler="SomeExpensiveApiTask", params=SerializeJson({ id=widget.key() }));